 Care should be taken when acquiring assets from related parties, that is, members of the SMSF, relatives of members or businesses they run, family trusts they control and so on.
 Restrictions apply to these transactions.
 You should always seek qualified professional advice before entering into these types of transactions.

 Income earned on your SMSF investments is recognised for tax purposes in the same way as for an individual investor, when received into your bank account.
 Equally, you only pay capital gains tax on assets you actually sell for a gain.
 If you have owned the asset for longer than 12 months, you will pay tax on a discounted capital gain just as you do as an individual.
 The difference here is that the discount applied is a 1/3 discount rather than the 50% discount you receive personally.
-Contributions are taxable on a receipt basis as well.
+Concessional contributions are taxable on a receipt basis as well.

 Two exceptions to this general rule are: